OCR-D/ocrd-website/site/en/user_guide.md

 The following guide provides a detailed description on how to use the OCR-D-Software after it has been installed successfully.
-As explained in the setup guide, you can either use the [OCR-D-Docker-solution](https://ocr-d.github.io/en/setup#ocrd_all-via-docker), or you can [install the Software](https://ocr-d.github.io/en/setup#ocrd_all-natively).
+As explained in the setup guide, you can either use the [OCR-D-Docker-solution](https://ocr-d.github.io/en/setup#ocrd_all-via-docker), or you can [install the Software locally](https://ocr-d.github.io/en/setup#ocrd_all-natively).
 Note that these two options require different prerequisites to get started with OCR-D after the installation as detailed in the very next two paragraphs.
 The [third preparatory step](#preparing-a-workspace) is obligatory for both Docker and Non-Docker users!